positron-solutions/derpconfig/README.md

 make KCONFIG_CONFIG=./reduced menuconfig
 ```

-Be sure to use `LLVM=1` on **all** commands when doing work with LLVM.
+ℹ️ Be sure to use `LLVM=1` on **all** commands when doing work with LLVM.
+The
-The outputs will default to GCC selections if you do not.
+outputs will default to GCC selections if you do not.

+Some useful commands include the streamline script and the merge config script,
+all under the scripts directory in your kernel source.

 ### Print Build Logs